Saft23/Cryptocalculator/README.md

 wallet dist		//Show the value distribution of the coins in the wallet
 wallet distribution	//As above
 value coin currency     //Prints the current price of the given coin in the given currency
+diversify value currency coin coin ... 	//Distribute your money to get equal value of coins
 ```